vasilvas99/ros-on-k3s/README.md

 ```
 https://raw.githubusercontent.com/ros/ros_tutorials/kinetic-devel/rospy_tutorials/001_talker_listener/talker.py
 ```
+## Running ROSv1 in containers

-- Have a  `FROM ros:noetic` container that runs the `roscore` command with a known hostname
+1. Have a  `FROM ros:noetic` container that runs the `roscore -p <port>` command with a known hostname
-- All other containers are with nodes are `FROM ros:noetic` should have the `ROS_MASTER_URI=http://<core_hostname>:11311` environmental variable exported
+2. All other containers are with ROS-nodes are `FROM ros:noetic` and should have the `ROS_MASTER_URI=http://<core_hostname>:<port>` environmental variable exported
-- _Note_: similar to the carsim demo the containers should be able to resolve the roscore-container hostname (custom network or host networking)
+3. _Note_: similar to the carsim demo the containers should be able to resolve the roscore-container hostname (custom network or host networking)